 You know the drill.
 A few sentences and a YouTube video.
-All songs bear hearing.
-All songs I obsessed about at one point or another in 2019.
+No less than 19 videos.
+All songs need to be listened to.
+And all songs I obsessed about at one point or another in 2019.
 Here we go — in no particular order.

-The first and last video on the list are from the same band.
+The first and last video on the list are the same band.
 I am relatively late to the Fontaines D.C. party.
-But I am here now.
+But I am here now!
 Hands down the best band of 2019 for me.
 Fresh, cocky, Irish and absolutely terrific.
-I haven’t felt this excited about a band since the Arctic Monkeys debut.
+I haven’t been this excited about a band since the Arctic Monkeys debut.

 This next band probably has the best name of all the bands on the list.
 The Menzingers.
-I mean, come on that’s a pretty good name!
+I mean, come on, that’s a pretty good name!
 This track is absolutely outstanding in urgency.
-And I’m gonna share the single and the acoustic, because they’re the same but completely different.
+And I’m gonna share the single and the acoustic, because they’re both brilliant in their own way.

 Same song.
 Different settings.
 Just great.
-10/10 would listen on repeat.
+10/10 would listen to on repeat.

 This next song is messy and far from a perfect live performance, but I dig the taupe oversized shirts, keyboards and intensity.

 You know how you sometimes can forget about a song, but when you rediscover it, it’s like finding a severed finger?
 This Placebo song is like that.
+I nearly forgot about this song.
 Needs to be played at absolutely no less than 11.
-The SG and piano part demand it.
+The SG and piano demand it.

 I’ve posted VTr in a prrrrrevious list before, I really like this bands’ style.
 Running away doesn’t feel so bad.
 You don’t say.

 There are MANY versions of the classic Irish rebel song Come Out Ye’ Black and Tans, but it so happens that I played this specific version the most.